boopathi/react-svg-loader/packages/babel-plugin-react-svg/README.md

 # babel-plugin-react-svg

-A plugin that converts svg to a react component
+A plugin that converts svg to a react component.
+Used in [react-svg-loader](/packages/react-svg-loader)

 ## Install